 12. Prioritize teeth and gum health and be creative.

 The percentage of pets that end up with mouth and gum disease in their old age due to a lifetime of dental neglect is outrageously high.
-Your dog thrives on a raw meaty bone to work his jaw muscles. it’s a relaxing past time for her, keeps her occupied, and the friction of the chewing combined with the bone itself removes plaque.
-Toothbrushing with a quality dog tooth paste works.
-Even better, brushing with pure raw coconut oil works wonders because of its anti-fungal, anti-viral and anti-bacterial properties.
+Your dog thrives on a raw meaty bone to work his jaw muscles. it’s a relaxing pastime for her, keeps her occupied, and the friction of the chewing combined with the bone itself removes plaque.
+Toothbrushing with quality dog toothpaste works.
+Even better, brushing with pure raw coconut oil works wonders because of its anti-fungal, anti-viral, and anti-bacterial properties.